 Precocious Puberty for Parents

-Precocious puberty - the onset of signs of puberty before age 7 or 8 in girls and age 9 for boys - can be physically and emotionally difficult for children and can sometimes be the sign of an underlying health problem.
+Precocious puberty - when signs of puberty start before age 7 or 8 in girls and age 9 for boys - can be tough for kids.
+But it can be treated.

 Talking to Your Child About Puberty for Parents